Selection of Separate Exhibitions

 Alexander is represented at the Nationalmuseum in Stockholm, the National Museum and the National Museum of Art, Architecture and Design in Oslo and the Röhsska Museum in Gothenburg.

-In April 2018 a retrospective exhibition will take place at Kulturhuset in Stockholm.
+In April until August 2018 a retrospective exhibition of 900 sqm took place at Kulturhuset in Stockholm.